-Suicide was the most common cause of fatal injuries among Hawaii residents over the 5-year period 2007-2011, accounting for almost one-quarter (795, or 24%) of all fatal injuries.
-The number of suicides for youth ages 15 to 24 surged from 15 in 2007 to 36 in 2011.
-This makes it the leading cause of injury-related death for most age groups — all but the very young and the very old — outpacing car crashes, homicide, poisoning and drowning.
+Suicide was the most common cause of fatal injuries among Hawaii residents over the 5-year period 2009-2013, accounting for over one-quarter (878, or 26%) of all fatal injuries.
+The number of suicides for youth ages 15 to 24 fell from 36 in 2011 to 29 in 2013.
+It was the leading cause of injury-related death for most age groups — all but the very young and the very old — outpacing car crashes, homicide, poisoning and drowning.
 One person dies by suicide in Hawaii every two days.

 Q: Why do people attempt suicide?

 A: People usually attempt suicide to block unbearable emotional pain, which is caused by a wide variety of problems.
 It is often a cry for help.
 A person attempting suicide is often so distressed that they are unable to see that they have other options.
 We can help prevent a tragedy by endeavoring to understand how they feel and helping them to look for better choices.
 Suicidal people often feel terribly isolated.
 Because of their distress, they may not think of anyone they can turn to, furthering this isolation.

 In the vast majority of cases someone who attempts suicide would choose differently if they were not in great distress and were able to evaluate their options objectively.
 Most suicidal people give warning signs in the hope that they will be rescued because they are intent on stopping their emotional pain, not on dying.